guildai/guild.ai/pages/guildfile.md

 See [Guild File Snippets](cheatsheets/guildfile.md) for common cheatsheet snippets.

+While Guild can run a script directly without explicit configuration, in such cases Guild makes assumptions about how to run the script.
+For systematic machine learning workflows, we recommend using Guild files to formally define your project operations.

 ## Operations

-An *operation* defines what Guild executes to generate a run.
+An *operation* defines what Guild executes to for a run.

 Here's a simple operation, defined in a Guild file: